DanHodges/TheologicalDictionary/Council Of Nicaea (787 A.d.), Second.md

-# Council Of Nicaea (787 A.d.), Second
+# Council Of Nicaea (787 A.D.), Second
-Definition of Council Of Nicaea (787 A.d.), Second coming soon
+Definition of Council Of Nicaea (787 A.D.), Second coming soon